StevenKChandra/DjangoProject/README.md

 please login using:</br>
 username_01/userpassword_01</br>
 username_02/userpassword_02</br>
-or your github account to test the web
+or your GitHub account to test the web